 The statutory maximum duration of annual leave is four weeks.
 However, the actual annual leave entitlement depends on how much time an employee has worked in a leave year.

-Employees are entitled to three days of paid sick leave per year starting from July 20, 2022.
+Employees are entitled to three days of paid sick leave per year.
 The sick leave is paid by employers at a rate of 70% of an employee’s wage, subject to a daily threshold of €110.
 An employee has to obtain a medical certificate and has worked for their employer for at least 13 weeks to avail of the new statutory sick pay.